awsdocs/amazon-aurora-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.PostGIS.md

 Depending on the version that you're upgrading from, you might need to use this function again\.
 The result of the first run of the function determines if an additional upgrade function is needed\.
 For example, this is the case for upgrading from PostGIS 2 to PostGIS 3\.
 For more information, see [Upgrading PostGIS 2 to PostGIS 3](#PostgreSQL.Extensions.PostGIS.versions.upgrading.2-to-3)\.

 If you upgraded this extension to prepare for a major version upgrade of the PostgreSQL engine, you can continue with other preliminary tasks\.
-For more information, see [Before upgrading your production DB cluster to a new major version](USER_UpgradeDBInstance.PostgreSQL.md#USER_UpgradeDBInstance.PostgreSQL.MajorVersion.Upgrade.preliminary)\.
+For more information, see [Testing an upgrade of your production DB cluster to a new major version](USER_UpgradeDBInstance.PostgreSQL.md#USER_UpgradeDBInstance.PostgreSQL.MajorVersion.Upgrade.preliminary)\.

 ## PostGIS extension versions<a name="CHAP_PostgreSQL.Extensions.PostGIS"></a>